The afternoon meal is often the biggest of the day in Mexico

 P: 872 44 21

 On the second storey overlooking the sea, this is a lovely place from which to watch the sunset.
 There are covered outdoor seats and air-conditioned indoor ones.
 They have some very nice, unusual tacos, good tostadas, tasty drinks, and 3-for-2 tacos and tostadas on Saturdays.
-It can get very loud in the outside part if they have a live band.
+It can get very loud in the outside part if they have a live band or inside if there's a football (either kind) game on.
 Opens at 1 PM.

 A: Av.
 Rafael E. Melgar at Calle 10 Nte